MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Apply-PnPTenantTemplate.md

 # Apply-PnPTenantTemplate

 ## SYNOPSIS
 Applies a tenant template to the current tenant.
-You must have the **Office 365 Global Admin** administrative role to run this cmdlet successfully.
+You must have the Office 365 Global Admin role to run this cmdlet successfully.

 ## SYNTAX